Tom Norman Films - D.O.A. A Rite of Passage (1980)

 Snippet from Wikipedia: Punk rock

-Punk rock (also known as simply punk) is a rock music genre that emerged in the mid-1970s.
-Rooted in 1950s rock and roll and 1960s garage rock, punk bands rejected the corporate nature of mainstream 1970s rock music.
-They typically produced short, fast-paced songs with hard-edged melodies and singing styles with stripped-down instrumentation.
-Punk rock lyrics often explore anti-establishment and anti-authoritarian themes.
-Punk embraces a DIY ethic; many bands self-produce recordings and distribute them through independent labels.
+Punk rock (also known as punk) is a subgenre of rock music that emerged in the mid-1970s.
+Rooted in 1950s rock and roll and 1960s garage rock, punk bands rejected the overproduction and corporate nature of mainstream rock music.
+Typically producing short, fast-paced songs with rough stripped-down vocals and instrumentation and an anti-establishment theme, artists embrace a DIY ethic with many bands self-producing and distributing recordings through independent labels.

-The term "punk rock" was previously used by American rock critics in the early 1970s to describe the mid-1960s garage bands.
-Certain late 1960s and early 1970s Detroit acts, such as MC5 and Iggy and the Stooges, and other bands from elsewhere created out-of-the-mainstream music that became highly influential on what was to come.
-Glam rock in the UK and the New York Dolls from New York have also been cited as key influences.
-Between 1974 and 1976, when the genre that became known as punk was developing, prominent acts included Television, Patti Smith, Richard Hell and the Voidoids, and the Ramones in New York City; the Saints in Brisbane; the Sex Pistols, the Clash, and the Damned in London, and the Buzzcocks in Manchester.
-By late 1976, punk had become a major cultural phenomenon in the UK.
-It gave rise to a punk subculture that expressed youthful rebellion through distinctive styles of clothing, such as T-shirts with deliberately offensive graphics, leather jackets, studded or spiked bands and jewelry, safety pins, and bondage and S&M clothes.
+During the early 1970s, the term "punk rock" was originally used by some American rock critics to describe mid-1960s garage bands.
+Subsequent developments such as glam and pub rock in the UK, alongside the Velvet Underground and the New York Dolls from New York have been cited as key influences.
+By the mid-1970s, the term "punk rock" had become associated with several regional underground music scenes, including the MC5 and the Stooges in Detroit; Television, Patti Smith, Suicide, the Dictators, Richard Hell and the Voidoids, and the Ramones in New York City; Rocket from the Tombs, Electric Eels and Dead Boys in Ohio; the Saints and Radio Birdman in Australia; and the Sex Pistols, the Clash, the Damned and the Buzzcocks in England.
+By late 1976, punk had become a major cultural phenomenon in the UK, giving rise to a punk subculture that expressed youthful rebellion through distinctive styles of clothing, such as T-shirts with deliberately offensive graphics, leather jackets, studded or spiked bands, jewelry, bondage clothing and safety pins.

 Trailer